faceyspacey/redux-first-router/README.md

 To automate routing.
 To be able to use Redux *as is* while keeping the URL in the address bar in sync.
 To think solely in terms of *"state"* and *NOT routes, paths, route matching components*.
-And of course for server side rendering to require no more than dispatching on the store.
+And of course for server side rendering to require no more than dispatching on the store like normal.
 Path params are just action payloads, and action types demarcate a certain kind of path. **That is what routing in Redux is meant to be.**

 In practice, what that means is having the address bar update in response to actions and ***bi-directionally*** having actions dispatched in response to address bar changes, such as via the browser back/forward buttons.
-The "bi-directional" aspect is embodied in the diagram above where the first arrow points both ways--dispatching actions changes the address bar, *and* changes to the address bar dispatches actions.
+The "bi-directional" aspect is embodied in the diagram above where the first blue arrows points both ways--dispatching actions changes the address bar, *and* changes to the address bar dispatches actions.